 We ask that the dog is kept on leash unless in a fully fenced in area.
 We would also prefer that the dog is not taken to a dog park.

 What is the process for meeting potential adopters?

-Our adoption and foster care coordinator will arrange a convenient time for both you and the potential adopters to meet the dog at your home provided their adoption application is approved.
+An adoption coordinator will arrange a convenient time for both you and the potential adopters to meet the dog at your home provided their adoption application is approved.

 Will I have input into who the dog is adopted to?

 Absolutely!
-If an adoption application is approved that does not guarantee that the adopters can adopt the dog.
+If an adoption application is approved, that does not guarantee that the adopters can adopt the dog.
 The people interested in your foster dog will meet the dog and ask you questions.
-They will not be able to take the dog home the same day.
-You will call the adoption coordinator once the family leaves to talk about the meet and greet.
 If you do not feel the adopters are the right fit then we would not finalize the adoption.

 EMAIL PAWS4SURVIVALDOGS@GMAIL.COM TO LEARN MORE!